 Leave it to sit for 45 minutes, coming back every so often to check on it, and record your results each day for six days.

 If it stays floating, there is likely no candida overgrowth.
-On the other hand, it grows legs or sinks to the the bottom, then candida is likely a problem.
+On the other hand, if it grows legs or sinks to the bottom, then candida is likely a problem.

-The reason you test saliva over six days is to rule out variables that are likely to interfere with results.
+The reason you test your saliva over six days is to rule out any variables that are likely to interfere with results.
 Make sure to keep to your normal diet while testing.

 How to Get Rid of Candida Naturally

 To treat my candida, my naturopath gave me some strong herbal supplements and put me on the Candida Diet until I got the all-clear.